The tree packing conjecture for trees of almost linear maximum degree: Stage A (Proof of Lemma )

-It suffices to show that each of these bad events occurs with probability at most $n^{-C-1}$, since then the union bound over the at most $\tfrac32 n$ choices of $i$ gives the lemma statement.
+It suffices to show that each of these bad events occurs with probability at most $n^{-C-2}$, since then the union bound over the at most $\tfrac32 n$ choices of $i$ gives the lemma statement.
 This is an estimate we can obtain using Corollary~\ref{cor:freedm}.
 We now fix $s\le i<s'$ and prove the desired estimate.

 Suppose $s\le j\le i$, and let $Y_j:=|\NBH_{H_{j}}(v_1,\dots,v_k)\cap T\setminus \NBH_{H_{j+1}}(v_1,\dots,v_k)|$ count the number of stars with leaves $v_1,\dots,v_k$ and centre in $T$, at least one edge of which is used for the embedding of $G'_{j+1}$.
 Then we have $\big|T\cap \NBH_{H_{i+1}}(v_1,\dots,v_k)\big|=|T|-\sum_{j=s}^iY_j$, and what we want to do is argue that the sum of random variables is concentrated.
-To that end, suppose $\hist$ is a history of \PackingProcess' up to time $j$ such that $H_j$ is $(\alpha_j,2D+3)$-quasirandom and $|T\cap \NBH_{H_j}(v_1,\dots,v_k)|=(1\pm \dStageA^{-1}\alpha_j)\big(\frac{p_j}{p_s}\big)|T|$.
+To that end, suppose $\hist$ is a history of \PackingProcess' up to time $j$ such that $H_j$ is $(\alpha_j,2\newD+3)$-quasirandom and $|T\cap \NBH_{H_j}(v_1,\dots,v_k)|=(1\pm \dStageA^{-1}\alpha_j)\big(\frac{p_j}{p_s}\big)^k|T|$.
 Then we have

-where we use linearity of expectation: the first factor is~\eqref{eq:A:probstar} the probability that a given star with leaves $v_1,\dots,v_k$ and centre in $T$ in $H_j$ is used in the embedding of $G'_{j+1}$, and the second factor is the number of such edges.
+where we use linearity of expectation: the first factor is~\eqref{eq:A:probstar} the probability that at least one edge of a given star with leaves $v_1,\dots,v_k$ and centre in $T$ in $H_j$ is used in the embedding of $G'_{j+1}$, and the second factor is the number of such stars.
 Simplifying, we obtain

-where for the error term we use the upper bound $e(G'_{j+1})\le Dn$, the fact $p_j/p_s\le 1$, and $\newdelta^{-1}>\dStageA^{-1}$.
+where for the error term we use the upper bound $e(G'_{j+1})\le \newD n$, the fact $p_j/p_s\le 1$, and $\newdelta^{-1}>\dStageA^{-1}$.
 Let

-and observe that $\tilde{\mu}\leq |T|\leq n$ and $\tilde{\nu} \leq \frac{10^5\newdelta^{-1}CD^2|T|}{p_s}\alpha_{i} < \frac{|T|}{10^3}$ since $p_s\geq \dStageA$ and by the definition of $\alpha_j$.
+and observe that $\tilde{\mu}\leq k p_s^{-1} |T|\leq k d_A^{-1} n$ and $\tilde{\nu} \leq \frac{10^5\newdelta^{-1}C\newD^3|T|}{p_s}\alpha_{i} < \frac{|T|}{10^3}$ since $p_s\geq \dStageA$ and by the definition of $\alpha_j$.

 We trivially have $0\le Y_j\le k\Delta(G'_{j+1})\le kcn/\log n$.
 So what Corollary~\ref{cor:freedm}\ref{cor:freedm:tails}, with $\tilde{\rho}=\eps n$, gives us is that